Jzukas125/Obsidian-Notes/CyberSecruity/Certifications/Security+/CompTIA Security+ Practice Tests/Chapter 1 Domain 1.0 General Security Concepts.md

 D. Removable storage
 Record level encryption is commonly associated with databases, where it is used to encrypt each record with a unique encryption key, allowing it to be more secure than database-level encryption.

+56 B is correct
+Valerie wants to authenticate her systems using her AAA system.
+Which of the following options is best suited to system authentication?
+A. Asymmetric authentication
+B. Certificate-based authentication
+C. Symmetric authentication
+D. PIN-based authentication
+Certificates are commonly used for system authentication in AAA systems.
+While asymmetric and symmetric are forms of encryption, they are not authentication schemes, and PIN based authentication is not commonly used for system authentication.

+# 61-70
+61. ~~A~~
+62.